ksu-is/To-Do-list-/README.md

 # To-Do-list-
-Commit: Application where you can keep track of your created tasks
+Application where you can keep track of your created tasks

-# More changes
-Asmir
+#This is a change